phil-stew/phil-mvc/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* Add an `/edit/:id` route for logged in users to update their projects' details.
+* Add an `/edit/:id` route for logged in users to update their blogs' details.
 Then deploy the app to Heroku!

 ---
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.